US, banks unveil plan to ease food crisis from Russia's war | Headlines

 - Canada

-Ahead of the G7 finance ministers' meetings, the US Treasury, several global development banks and other groups unveiled a multi-billion dollar plan meant to address a worldwide food security crisis exacerbated by Russia's war in Ukraine.
+The US, several global development banks and other groups on Wednesday unveiled a multi-billion dollar plan to stave off a worldwide food security crisis worsened by Russia's war in Ukraine, a key danger facing an increasingly fragile world economy.

+The February invasion has touched off a sharp increase in energy and food prices that are now contributing to a slowdown in growth, prompting Treasury Secretary Janet Yellen to note the risk of stagflation at a news conference.

+"The economic outlook globally is challenging and uncertain," Yellen said.
+"And higher food and energy prices are having stagflationary effects, namely depressing output and spending and raising inflation all around the world."
+Yellen added that the US is "best positioned" to meet this economic challenge because of its strong jobs market, yet she noted that food shortages are a threat around the world that needs to be addressed.

-Treasury announced Wednesday that several global development banks are “working swiftly to bring to bear their financing, policy engagement, technical assistance” to prevent starvation prompted by the war, rising food costs and climate damage to crops.
+The Treasury Department announced that several global development banks are "working swiftly to bring to bear their financing, policy engagement, technical assistance" to prevent starvation prompted by the war, rising food costs and climate damage to crops.

-Tens of billions will be spent on supporting farmers, addressing the fertilizer supply crisis, and developing land for food production, among other issues.

 The European Bank for Reconstruction and Development, the Inter-American Development Bank, the International Fund for Agricultural Development and the World Bank will also contribute tens of billions in the coming months and years to support food producers and address supply shortage issues.